openkruise/kruise/docs/proposals/20210713-resourcedistribution.md

 ```

 ### Risks and Mitigations
-Problem: When users delete the original secrets, how to delete their copies in other namespaces?
+Problem: When users delete the original secret, how to delete its copies in other namespaces?

 Solution #1: Users delete the copies by clearing the `Annotation["openkruise.io/sync-to"]`, then delete the original secret.
 Of course, we must add the note in the document.

 Solution #2: When `delete event` is observed, we will delete all copies of the secret.
-However, once the `delete event` is lost, the copies of secret may no longer be deleted.
+However, once the `delete event` is lost, or panic happens after `delete event`,  the copies of secret may no longer be deleted.

 ## Implementation History
 - [ ] 13/07/2021: Proposal submission